Escapade in Florence

-Escapade in Florence is a two-part episode of the Disneyland television show which was released theatrically in some countries.
+"Escapade in Florence" is a two-part episode of The Magical World of Disney television show which was released theatrically in some countries.
 Walt Disney described it as a "two-part teenage comedy adventure" which was "international in flavor".
 The show first aired on September 30 and October 7, 1962, and was repeated in June 1963 and June 1969.

 Plot

 Mystery and suspense follow Annette Funicello and Tommy Kirk as they play students studying in the enchanting city of Florence, Italy.
 As the two find romance among the city's magnificent art and architecture, they discover that her paintings are at the center of an elaborate art forgery ring involving Florence's most treasured masterpieces.
 Danger soon finds them when they uncover the mastermind behind the plot and they're thrown into an ancient dungeon.
 It's now up to Annette to save the day, but will help arrive in time?